 Add the cooked veggies (the onion and garlic) to a blender.
-Start out by adding JUST 1/2 cup more of the remaining broth and add the remaining ingredients (salt, pepper, cashews, lemon juice, nutritional yeast-starting with just 2 tablespoons yeast).
+Start out by adding JUST 1/2 cup more of the remaining broth and add the remaining ingredients (salt, pepper, cashews, starting with JUST 1 tablespoon lemon juice, nutritional yeast-starting with just 2 tablespoons yeast).
 Blend on high for a couple of minutes until very creamy and smooth.
 Add any more broth to reach desired consistency, if necessary.
 I did not.
 If you don't add more broth, you would likely not need any more yeast.
-Taste and add any more salt & pepper or nutritional yeast, if desired.
+Taste and add any more salt & pepper or lemon, if desired.

 - Serve over preferred pasta.
 Note: When preparing your pasta, make sure to salt your water well, so your pasta has flavor and isn't bland, which can affect the end flavor result of the dish.
 I add around a tablespoon to a large pot of boiling water.
 Garnish with parsley, lemon zest and salt & pepper, if desired.
 Add any veggies you like.
 I like to add broccoli or even peas.
 Store leftovers in the fridge.
 The sauce will thicken up even more overnight, which you can thin out a little with a touch of broth when reheating, if necessary.